SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/get_ddl.rst

 Getting the DDL for a table
 -----------------------------

-The result of the ``GET_DDL`` function is a verbose version of the CREATE TABLE syntax, which may include additional information that was added by SQream DB.
+The result of the ``GET_DDL`` function is a verbose version of the CREATE TABLE Syntax, which may include additional information that was added by SQream DB.
 For example, a ``NULL`` constraint may be specified explicitly.

 .. code-block:: psql